rwhaling/dinosaur/README.md

 # dinosaur
-CGI-based web "framework" for Scala Native with the power of [Apache httpd](https://httpd.apache.org/).
+Web "framework" for Scala Native with the power of [RFC 3875: The Common Gateway Interface](https://tools.ietf.org/html/rfc3875).

-# what does it do?
+## what does it do?
-Scala Native is the future, and a stunning achievement, but at the moment it only supports a small subset of the Java and C standard libraries, and it's especially light on the socket and networking front.
-Dinosaur utilizes cutting-edge 1993 technology to allow it to serve up response to HTTP requests via the the Common Gateway Interface.
+The CGI protocol is awesomely trivial: no threads, no network, no sockets, just STDIN, STDOUT, and environment variables.
+Dinosaur provides basic utilities for working with these primitives, but it also provides a straightforward Router API that should be familiar to anyone who's worked with Node, Flask, Sinatra, or the like.

+But that's not all -- Dinosaur provides a Dockerfile for reproducible, containerized builds of your Scala Native app, as well as a built-in uWSGI web server.

 ## example code
 ```scala